Nidhood/PROJECT-DRONE/README.md

 4. **[teleop_twist_keyboard](https://github.com/ros-teleop/teleop_twist_keyboard):**
    The teleop_twist_keyboard package has been instrumental in enabling intuitive control of robots using keyboard input, forming the basis for our control mechanisms.

-- **C++11 🖥️:**
-  For optimization and execution of critical components, we've employed C++11, leveraging its modern and efficient features.

-- **Docker 🐳:**
-  Virtualization through Docker has simplified the management of the development environment, ensuring project portability and reproducibility.